ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 ...
 <COVERVECS>TO_NODE_ID_1-FROM_NODE_ID_1:BEGIN_SOURCE_PHRASE_IDX:END_SOURCE_PHRASE_IDX TO_NODE_ID_1-FROM_NODE_ID_2:BEGIN_SOURCE_PHRASE_IDX:END_SOURCE_PHRASE_IDX …</COVERVECS>
 ```
 The file consists of two distinct parts: the list of hypothesis nodes-to-node transitions, defining the translation graph, and the set of source phrase word cover indexes, enclosed in the single-line `<COVERVECS>` tag.
 Each nodes-to-node line begins with the id of the node we come to by an expansion, followed by the list of the hypothesis nodes from which we expand to the given one.
 Clearly, this list must contain at least one node and more nodes are possible in case of the to-node begin recombined with other nodes in the corresponding stack level.
+Note that, the `TO_NODE_ID_*` of the nodes that were recombined into another one are substituted with the id of the nodes they were recombined into.

 More specifically, in the above:

 * `TO_NODE_ID_*` - is a translation hypothesis node id for the hypothesis we expand into (a child hypothesis).
 * `FROM_NODE_ID_*` - is a translation hypothesis node id for the hypothesis we expand from (a parent hypothesis).
 * A three (3) space separated pair `TO_NODE_ID_*   FROM_NODE_ID_*` forms the begin of each graph transition line.
 * `TARGET_PHRASE` - is a target translation phrase added to the translation result when expanding from one hypothesis to another.
+It can only be empty for the last dummy translation state, listed as first, in the first line of the sentence's  lattice file.
 * `SCORE_DELTA` - the translation cost added to the translation result when expanding from one hypothesis to another.
 * Each subsequent from-node in the list is single (1) space separated from the previous.
 * The single-line `<COVERVECS>` tag contains a single (1) space separated list of the to- and from- node pairs attributed with the translated source phrase begin and end index.